Buddy Farah: Return to Australia

-After returning from Lebanon to Australia in 2004 where he joined Marconi Stallions, he was ineligible to play for six months due to a dis-clearance from FIFA.
+After returning from Lebanon to Australia in 2004, where he joined Marconi Stallions, he was ineligible to play for six months due to a dis-clearance from FIFA.
 Farah joined Bankstown City Lions before transferring to Malaysian side Selangor FA.
 He then signed a two-year contract with Iceland's Keflavík ÍF, where the club had finished fourth in the Úrvalsdeild.
-Farah joined A.P.I.A.
-Leichhardt Tigers for the 2007 New South Wales Premier League season before retiring in 2008.
+Farah joined APIA Leichhardt Tigers for the 2007 NSW Premier League season before retiring in 2008.

 International career

 Australia U23

-Under coach Raul Blanco, Farah had featured in 10 games for the Australian Under-23 squad prior to the 2000 Sydney Olympics.
+Under coach Raul Blanco, Farah featured in 10 games for the Australia under-23 squad prior to the 2000 Sydney Olympics.
 Blanco selected his squad for the tournament leaving out Farah.
-Farah saw that his chance of fame had been gone due to the selection.

 Lebanon

 In 2000, Farah took up the opportunity to represent Lebanon, becoming the second Australian born player to do so after Michael Reda in 2000, where he would take part in the qualifying campaign for the 2002 FIFA World Cup and the 2002 Arab Nations Cup.
-Farah's moment of glory came on 4 September 2003 when he scored in the 56th minute of a 1–0 victory against North Korea in Pyongyang during a 2004 AFC Asian Cup qualification match.
+Farah's moment of glory came on 4 September 2003, when he scored in the 56th minute of a 1–0 victory against North Korea in Pyongyang during a 2004 AFC Asian Cup qualification match.